-The employee's manager thinks there may be a medical issue affecting their bathroom hygiene.
+The employee's manager suspects a medical issue may be affecting their bathroom hygiene.

 Hygiene is a delicate issue.
 What is the best way to deal with the problem by balancing their medical issue, privacy and well-being without embarrassing them?